nicholas-myers/reducer-todo/README.md

 ### STEP 5 - Clearing completed todos

-- Build a function that will dispatch an action to filter out any completed todos
-- Invoke this new function when you click on a "Clear completed" button
-- Write the `case` in your reducer for filtering completed todos
+x- Build a function that will dispatch an action to filter out any completed todos x- Invoke this new function when you click on a "Clear completed" button x- Write the `case` in your reducer for filtering completed todos

 ## Stretch Problems